 When to choose the Spectra S1

 Consider getting the Spectra S1 if you have to pump frequently without a reliable power source.
 For example, are you a frequent flyer and you have to always pump on the go?
 Do you have a long commute that makes pumping in the car very efficient?
 Or do you like the idea of moving freely while pumping?
-The Spectra S1 is for you!
+The Spectra S1 is the better choice for you!

 When to choose the Spectra S2

-Choose the Spectra S2 if you’re on a budget and you have access to a reliable consistent pumping source.
+Choose the Spectra S2 if you’re on a budget and have access to a reliable consistent pumping source.
 At a lower price point, you’re getting the exact same quality breast pump as a Spectra S1 – all except a rechargeable battery.

 How to Make the Spectra S2 Portable